Introducing Coalton: How to Have Our (Typed) Cake and (Safely) Eat It Too, in Common Lisp

 Applicative-Order: Coalton is unlike Haskell in this respect because evaluation in Coalton is applicative-order (also known as “strict”).

 Side-Effects Allowed: Mutability and side-effects are discouraged as a matter of principle, but allowed.
+The standard library contains standard mutable data structures, such as Cell

 Single Namespace: Coalton only has a single function/value namespace.
 Some Lispers might call this a “Lisp-1”.
 There is no need for #'